Calhoun Street Historic District

 The Calhoun Street Historic District is a U.S. historic district (designated as such on October 24, 1979) located in Tallahassee, Florida.
 The district is on Calhoun Street between US 90 and SR 61.
 It contains 16 historic buildings.
+The district is considered to be one of the oldest standing residential neighborhoods in Tallahassee, dating to the 1840s.
+Houses on Calhoun Street were primarily built in the periods of 1841-1860 and 1879-1912, at which time the street was nicknamed the "Gold Dust" street for its prosperous residents.